tony-space/SimpleSoftwareRasterizer/README.md

 ## How to run

-There are two ways to do that:
+There are three ways to do that:

+* Dowload a built executable from [releases](https://github.com/tony-space/SimpleSoftwareRasterizer/releases).
 * Using a standalone command.
 Run `build-and-run.bat`.
 * Using Visual Studio.
 To generate VS2019 solution run `gen-VS2019-x64.bat`.
 Then compile and run the app.